Enhancing Manual Muscle Testing with Closed Kinetic Chain Testing

 Expanding Assessments: Closed Kinetic Chain Testing

-Consider a runner who experiences hip drop in midstance.
-Traditional MMT might reveal gluteus medius weakness, yet it won’t accurately reflect how this muscle performs while stabilizing the pelvis during running.
-Testing the gluteus medius in a CKC position allows therapists to better simulate the demands of running, providing insights into how well the muscle stabilizes the hip during dynamic movement.
+Consider a runner who experiences hip drop in mid-stance.
+Traditional MMT might reveal gluteus medius weakness; however, it won’t accurately reflect how this muscle performs while stabilizing the pelvis during running.
+Testing the gluteus medius in a CKC position allows therapists to better simulate the demands of running, providing insights into how well the muscle stabilizes the hip during dynamic movements.

 Speed-of-Force Testing: Assessing Activation Timing

 In real-world movement, muscles often work in short, repetitive bursts rather than continuous contractions.
-For example, the gluteus medius stabilizes the pelvis in quick, repetitive intervals while running.
+For instance, while running, the gluteus medius stabilizes the pelvis in quick, repetitive intervals.
 Standard MMT, which applies prolonged resistance, doesn’t mimic these short activation bursts.

 To address this, therapists can incorporate speed-of-force testing, which evaluates a muscle’s ability to generate force quickly.
 In this test, therapists apply short, fast impulses in the MMT position, matching the cadence of specific activities like walking or running.
 Muscles can be tested in both CKC and speed-of-force contexts for a more accurate assessment, allowing therapists to evaluate their strength, timing, and endurance under realistic conditions.